Most Used Software Development Models for Projects

 Software Development Life Cycle (SDLC) in the early phase of the development process from where the business requirements are realized and converted as functions and features of the software to achieve the needs.
-Every SDLC model is selected based on the context of project requirements.
+All Software Development models are selected based on the context of project requirements.
 Hence, one should know the importance of SDLC to choose and implement the best process to achieve the required objectives.

 The waterfall model contains: